 Once you’ve identified when production will start for each vegetable, then indicate how long it will continue based on the first planting.
 Using peas again, once the peas start producing, they should continue for a couple of weeks, so I show that by indicating pea production in the weeks of April 18 through May 9.

 For vegetables that will continue to produce until frost, indicate with “# until frost —>” as shown for chard, beans, etc. For those vegetables that only produce for a limited time, remember that you can often use succession planting to extend the harvest.

 Do the above for each vegetable you’re growing and you’ve got a handy schedule for planting your garden, and if you keep notes and tweak it each year, it will only get better.

 Tips For Using Your Seed Starting & Planting Schedule

 I’m being quite aggressive on our seed starting and planting schedule; based on previous year’s experience and the fact that the USDA has now revised our Zone to 6A.

 It pays to get things out to the garden as soon as possible and to really improve production, I’m also starting to use faster-maturing varieties – they can drastically improve when production actually starts.

-If you need some free garden seed catalogs to select varieties from, there are links to order them on the Free Garden Seed Catalog Links for 2021 post.
+If you need some free garden seed catalogs to select varieties from, there are links to order them on the Free Garden Seed Catalog Links post.

 That’s the great thing about taking the time to create a schedule like this; it can be adjusted from year-to-year, so you can get better at timing things.
 I need to get busy organizing supplies soon, it’s almost time to start transplants!